 Wellington Management Company was founded way back in 1928.
 Although Boston is its home, the firm does business around the U.S. and the world, acting as an advisor for clients in more than 50 countries.
 The firm is owned by many partners, none of whom hold more than 5% of the firm’s shares.

-The firm employs more than 570 advisors who are spread throughout its various branches.
+The firm employs a massive team of advisors who are spread throughout its various branches.
 Many of these advisors have earned professional certifications, such as chartered financial analyst (CFA) or chartered alternative investment analyst (CAIA).

-Wellington Management Company’s has roughly 1,600 clients, of which pooled investment vehicles take up the largest share, followed closely by pension plans and insurance companies.
+Wellington Management Company has over a thousand clients, of which pooled investment vehicles take up the largest share, followed closely by pension plans and insurance companies.
 The remaining clients are a mix of high-net-worth individuals, banking institutions, investment companies, charitable organizations, government entities, investment advisors, sovereign wealth funds and businesses.

 According to Wellington Management Company’s Form ADV, the firm imposes varying account minimums that depend on the investment strategy you go with.
 These can range anywhere from $25 million to $300 million, though the firm may waive or lower an account minimum or impose a minimum fee, at its discretion.
 If you're unable to work with Wellington due to its high account minimum, you can find another advisor in your area with a more attainable minimum investment amount.

 Services Offered by Wellington Management Company

 The primary offering at Wellington Management Company is its investment management service.
 Some of the funds that Wellington advises are also sponsored by the firm.
 Wellington may also provide clients with non-discretionary investment advice on a limited basis.

 Additionally, the firm occasionally provides wrap fee program sponsors with proprietary portfolio models.
 Wellington’s investment management and advice is powered by the firm’s extensive in-house research team and system.